Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

     }
     ```

-???example "Search for user by Amplitude ID"
+???code-example "Search for user by Amplitude ID"

     Search for the user with Amplitude ID `356893043036`.